Robotic Sorting Systems: Robot Management and Layout Design Optimization: Management of High-density Robot Traffic in RSS

 \subsection{Concept of RC-S}

-In order to embody RC in the RSS, we regulate the behavior of robots, and propose the scheme of rhythmic control for sorting scenario, abbreviated as RC-S. RC-S can be regarded as a centralized MAPF algorithm.
-To focus on the behavior of each individual robot, we discretize the map into grids, defining each grid where robots can pass through as a node.
-Given $(n_v,n_h)$, the network in sorting zone is represented by a directed graph $\mathcal{G} = (\mathcal{V}_c,\mathcal{V}_u,\mathcal{A})$, where $\mathcal{V}_c$, $\mathcal{V}_u$ and $\mathcal{A}$ stand for the set of conflict nodes, unloading nodes and links, respectively.
-To reduce traffic conflicts and deadlocks, we adopt a one-way network, where aisles from different directions are arranged in an interleaved pattern, as shown in Figure~\ref{fig:RCS}.
-Furthermore, the behaviors of robots are limited to three actions: moving straight, dropping off parcel without stopping, and left turning.
-The joint movement inside a virtual platoon is not practical for robots.
-To avoid collision within a platoon, the capacity of each VP within a cycle is set to one robot.
-Let $\tau_e$ and $\tau_c$ denote the fixed travel time of VPs on each unit cell in the grid map and the cycle length of rhythmic control, respectively.
-Under RC-S, robot enters the network through one aisle with fixed interval $\tau_c$, thus the upper bound of robot flow on each grid is $1/\tau_c$.
+In order to embody RC in the RSS, we regulate the behavior of robots, and propose the RC-S scheme, which can be regarded as a centralized MAPF solver.
+Under RC-S, the behaviors of robots are limited to three actions: moving straight, dropping off parcel, and turning.
+We discretize the map into grid-cells, defining each grid-cell where robots can pass through as a node.
+Given $(n_v,n_h)$, the network in the sorting zone is represented by a directed graph $\mathcal{G} = (\mathcal{V}=\mathcal{V}_c\cup \mathcal{V}_u\cup \mathcal{V}_{en}\cup \mathcal{V}_{ex},\mathcal{E})$, where $\mathcal{V}_c$, $\mathcal{V}_u$, $\mathcal{V}_{en}$, $\mathcal{V}_{ex}$ and $\mathcal{E}$ stand for the set of conflict nodes, unloading nodes, entrance nodes, exit nodes and edges, respectively.
+To reduce potential conflicts and increase the density of outlets, we adopt a one-way network, where aisles from different directions are arranged in an interleaved pattern, as shown in Figure~\ref{fig:RCS}.
+Based on the network structure, each VP can accommodate at most one robot.
+Let $\tau_e$ and $\tau_c$ denote the fixed travel time of VPs on each grid-cell and the cycle length of rhythmic control, respectively.
+That is, at each entrance node, VPs enter the network at fixed intervals of $\tau_c$.

 In each cycle, the distribution of VPs could be divided into four phases (Figure~\ref{fig:RCS}(a)-(d)), and the duration of each phase is $\tau_e$.
-We have:
+Each VP moves forward one grid-cell along its assigned direction after $\tau_e$, transitioning the system from one distribution phase to the next, in the sequence: (a) $\rightarrow$ (b) $\rightarrow$ (c) $\rightarrow$ (d) $\rightarrow$ (a) $\rightarrow \dots$.
+We could obtain:

-$\tau_e$ and $\tau_c$ are determined by the maximum velocity of robot $v_{max}$ and the maximum loading rate of each loading station $r_{ls}$, respectively:
+$\tau_e$ and $\tau_c$ are restricted by the maximum velocity of robot $v_{max}$ and the maximum loading rate of each loading station $r_{l}$, respectively: